kubernetes/website/content/en/docs/reference/_index.md

   * [Scheduler Profiles](/docs/reference/scheduling/config#profiles)

-* List of [ports and protocols](/docs/reference/networking/ports-and-protocols/) that should be open on control plane and worker nodes
+* List of [ports and protocols](/docs/reference/networking/ports-and-protocols/) that should be open on control plane and nodes

 ## Config APIs